tomwayson/esri-angular-cli-example/README.md

 Unfortunately, you can't simply `npm install` the ArcGIS API and then `import` esri modules directly from the modules in your application.
 To understand why, see [Using the ArcGIS API for JavaScript in Applications built with webpack](http://tomwayson.com/2016/11/27/using-the-arcgis-api-for-javascript-in-applications-built-with-webpack/).

-Instead this application uses the servie exposed by the [angular2-esri-loader](https://github.com/tomwayson/angular2-esri-loader) library to lazy load the ArcGIS API for JavaScript and then require the modules needed to create and work with a map.
-The relevant code can be found in [esri-map-resolve.service.spec.ts](src/app/esri-map/esri-map-resolve.service.spec.ts) and [esri-map.component.ts](src/app/esri-map/esri-map.component.ts).
+Instead this application uses the [angular2-esri4-components](https://github.com/kgs916/angular2-esri4-components) component library, which in turn uses the service exposed by the [angular2-esri-loader](https://github.com/tomwayson/angular2-esri-loader) library to lazy load the ArcGIS API for JavaScript and then require the modules needed to create and work with a map.

 Note that you also need to [load the CSS for the ArcGIS API for JavaScript](src/index.html#L14).